omarmalik710/LDLTdecomp/README.md

-# Cholesky Decomposition
+# LDLT
-Parallel implementation of the Cholesky decomposition.
+Parallel implementation of the LDLT decomposition.
 Project for the High Performance Programming course at Uppsala University.